All Episodes

 They can't even tell the truth about what they say.

-This is Like what they're trying to do with their own statements they made about weapons of mass destruction back in 1998.
+This is like what they're trying to do with their own statements they made about weapons of mass destruction back in 1998.

 They're trying to revise that history.

-Well, we didn't really say that.
+He didn't really say that.

-We're going to ignore that we said that.
+We're going to ignore that.

-History began in 2001.
+History began 2001.

 They're trying to pretend it all doesn't exist.

-They can't pretend that resolution doesn't exist, but now Puff's out there in the Washington.
+They can't pretend that resolution doesn't exist.

 You know what the Washington Post also did?